Fairblock/docs/docs/advanced/fairyport.md

 ---
 sidebar_position: 4
 ---

-# Fairyport
+# `fairyport`

-Fairyport is an off-chain service for fetching aggregated keyshares to Destination Chains from Fairyring.
-This tutorial explains how to setup & run fairyport.
-Ensure you have followed the [prerequisites](https://github.com/Fairblock/docs/blob/main/docs/running-a-node/prerequisites.md) and installed the [`fairyring binary`](https://github.com/Fairblock/docs/blob/main/docs/running-a-node/installation.md) prior to following the instructions below.
+`fairyport` is an off-chain service for sending aggregated keyshares to destination chains from `fairyring`.
+This tutorial explains how to setup and run `fairyport`.
+Ensure you have followed the [prerequisites](https://github.com/Fairblock/docs/blob/main/docs/running-a-node/prerequisites.md) and installed the [`fairyring` binary](https://github.com/Fairblock/docs/blob/main/docs/running-a-node/installation.md) prior to following the instructions below.

-## Install `Fairyport`
+## Install `fairyport`

 1. Cloning the repository: